TheEnginesOfCreation/OpenAchievementsClient/README.md

 # OpenAchievementsClient
-C# implementation of OpenAchievements Web API client.
+.NET implementation of OpenAchievements Web API client.
 For more information about OpenAchievements, visit https://www.open-achievements.com

 ## Getting started

-...
+The easiest way to get started using the OpenAchievements client for .NET is to add it to your project via NuGet.
+Search for "OpenAchievments" and add the [OpenAchievements.Client](https://www.nuget.org/packages/OpenAchievements.Client) package (author name is Eraesr) to your projects.

 ## Usage